 Meetings and Attendance.
-During fiscal 2004, there were nine meetings of the Board, fourteen meetings of the Audit Committee, six meetings of the Compensation Committee, three meetings of the Executive Committee and four meetings of the Governance Committee.
+During fiscal 2005, there were six meetings of the Board, fourteen meetings of the Audit Committee, nine meetings of the Compensation Committee, no meetings of the Executive Committee and four meetings of the Governance Committee.
+The Equity Awards Committee did not meet or act by written consent during any of fiscal 2005.
 Each of the directors attended 75% or more of the total number of meetings of the Board and the meetings of the committees of the Board on which he or she served during the period that he or she served.